OMIndependent/quswan/src/liveblogs/tob/tob63.md

 But things got worse: Midgand declared war on Southgand.
 I know where this is going, and I'm right.
 Midgand won.

-<strong>Boat fixer:</strong> "Our ancestors still liked to joke about it.
+**Boat fixer:** "Our ancestors still liked to joke about it.
 They'the say, 'Age of Exploration?
 More like Age of Exploitation!'"

 He tells us Southgand people always found the good stuff in every bad situation.